 Some gamers consider Dawn of Sorrow one of the greatest “Metroidvania” episodes of the Castlevania games.
 Others go as far as to say it’s one of the best Nintendo DS games ever.

-Moreover, the muddled storyline started in Aria of Sorrow continued to plague the game.
-Like its predecessor, Dawn of Sorrow was also set in the future, but its East European stage design simply didn't feel very futuristic.
+Not to mention, the muddled storyline that started in Aria of Sorrow dragged down “Dawn” in the exact same way.
+Like its predecessor, Dawn of Sorrow was set in the future but its East European stage design simply didn't feel very futuristic.

-The entire premise of Soma being a good reincarnation of Dracula also received little development, with no other stunning revelations or twists in the tale.
-That there were no subsequent episodes with Soma as the lead strongly suggests to me that Konami eventually felt the awkwardness of this story direction too.
-Thankfully, they then chose to abandon it.
-Castlevania fans were spared more bewildering episodes of Dracula reborn as a bishonen, cloak-wearing schoolboy.
+The premise of Soma being a good reincarnation of Dracula also received little development, with no stunning new revelations or twists in the tale.
+That there were no subsequent episodes with Soma as the lead strongly suggests to me that even Konami ultimately felt the awkwardness of this story direction.

 3. Castlevania: Dracula X

-Dracula X, or Dracula XX as it’s known in Japan, wasn't a bad game.
-My main issue with it is that it was a remake of Castlevania: Rondo of Blood for the PC Engine Super CD-ROM².
+Dracula X, or Dracula XX as it’s known in Japan, wasn't a bad Castlevania game.
+My main issue with it is that it was a SNES remake of Castlevania: Rondo of Blood for the PC Engine Super CD-ROM².
 When compared with the Super CD-ROM² version, the SNES remake truly pales.

-Maria, one of the main attractions of Rondo of Blood.
-A character that enables a completely different replay of the game, thanks to her many colorful magical abilities.
+Maria, one of the main attractions of Rondo of Blood gameplay.
+A character that also enables a completely different replay of the whole game, thanks to her colorful magical abilities.

 2. Castlevania: Lament of Innocence

 There was quite a bit of hatred when Castlevania: Lament of Innocence was released.
-Both for the (allegedly misogynistic) rewriting of Belmont clan history, as well as the insipid, repetitive 3D stage design.
+Hatred due to the (allegedly misogynistic) rewriting of Belmont clan history, as well as the insipid, repetitive 3D stage design.

-I will defend Konami by saying the problem with the 3D stage designs was something they couldn't possibly overcome.
-Somehow, Castlevania games need to be appreciated in 2D, with gaudy color schemes, impossible architectural design, and all that.
+I will partially defend Konami by saying the problem with the 3D stage designs was something they couldn't have overcome.
+Somehow, Castlevania games need to be played in 2D, with gaudy color schemes, impossible architectural design, and all that.

 On the other hand, I fully agree with the criticisms rained on the retconned story.
 Why was there a need to remove Sonia Belmont and Castlevania Legends from canon?
 And what’s with the awkward, almost laughable names in Lament of Innocence itself?
 Names such as Walter the Vampire and the Pagoda of the Misty Moon?

-These corny names did nothing at all to alleviate the tedium of pushing through the dull looking stages.
+Needless to say, these corny names did nothing at all to alleviate the tedium of pushing through the dull stages.
 In fact, for me, they were often the reason to stop playing.

 1. Castlevania: Judgement

-One of the things I really love about the Castlevania games is that there is always consistent effort to update the gameplay.
+The one thing that I really love about the Castlevania games is that there is always a consistent effort to update the gameplay.

-The franchise grew from linear progression to multiple paths, then to Metroid-like RPGing, and finally to 3D.
-And so when I heard about a 3D Castlevania fighting game in 2008, I thought, “That’s great!
+The franchise grew from linear progression to multiple paths, to Metroid-like RPGing, and finally to 3D.
+And so when I heard about a 3D Castlevania fighting game in 2008, I thought, “That’s fantastic!
 Why not?”

-It would be nice to see different protagonists from different titles thrown together.
-It would also be interesting to see their power combos.
+It would be great to see protagonists from different titles thrown together in death duels.
+It would also be interesting to try their power combos.
 The gaming experience would be something different.
-Perhaps even something memorable.
+Perhaps even greatly memorable.

 I was so wrong.